wyx619/UltraGBIF/README.md

 ## Installation

-It is easy to install UltraGBIF from GitHub, which ensures access to the latest version and all available features.
-UltraGBIF is built with rWCVPdata, so it is necessary to install it firstly.
-We recommend rWCVPdata version 0.6.0 with WCVP version 14 for UltraGBIF, and the initial installation takes some time.
+You can install UltraGBIF from GitHub.
+UltraGBIF runs with rWCVPdata, so install it firstly (We recommend rWCVPdata version 0.6.0 with WCVP version 14), and the initial installation takes some time.

 ``` r
 if (!requireNamespace("remotes", quietly = TRUE)) {